mojotech/pioneer/CONTRIBUTING.md

 ## The Pieces

-Development on dill.js is quite simple and only requires a few steps to get up and going (after you know how the pieces fit together).
+Development on Pioneer is quite simple and only requires a few steps to get up and going (after you know how the pieces fit together).

 <img src="http://i.imgur.com/vS0Zexq.png" width="424px"/>

-Dill can be quickly understood using this image as a reference.
+Pioneer can be quickly understood using this image as a reference.
-Dill stresses a decoupling of testing components, to enable a developer to quickly change and iterate on their tests.
+Pioneer stresses a decoupling of testing components, to enable a developer to quickly change and iterate on their tests.
 The highest level component is a `.feature` file.
 It is in this file that a developer defines (*from the users perspective*) how the webpage should work.

 ```cucumber